YangChen32768/ZeroC/README.md

-# ZeroC
+# ZeroEC

-**ZeroC** is a training-free error correction system powered by large language models (LLMs).
+**ZeroEC** is a training-free error correction system powered by large language models (LLMs).
 This repository contains the source code for the paper "ZeroC: A Zero-Training Error Correction System via Large Language Models" published in *Scalable Data Science*.
+**Note:** This repository was originally created for the paper "ZeroC: A Zero-Training Error Correction System via Large Language Models [Scalable Data Science]".
+However, the paper title has been updated to "ZeroEC: A Training-Free Error Correction System via Large Language Models".
+The code remains the same.
 ## Getting Started

 ### Installation

-To set up the environment and get started with ZeroC, follow these steps:
+To set up the environment and get started with ZeroEC, follow these steps:

 1. **Create a Conda environment and clone the repository**:

    ```
    # Create a new environment with Python 3.10
-   conda create -n zeroc python=3.10
+   conda create -n zeroec python=3.10
-   conda activate zeroc
+   conda activate zeroec

    # Install PyTorch with the specified version and CUDA toolkit
    conda install pytorch==1.13.1 cudatoolkit=11.7 -c pytorch -c conda-forge

-   # Clone the ZeroC repository
+   # Clone the ZeroEC repository
    git clone https://github.com/YangChen32768/ZeroC.git
    cd ZeroC